 Is it vulnerable to the OpenSSL Heartbeat attack?

 Several versions of Tunnelblick include a version of the OpenSSL library that is vulnerable to the heartbleed attack:

 - All 3.4 versions before 3.4beta22 (build 3789)

 - All 3.3 versions before 3.3.2 (build 3518.3792)

 Tunnelblick vs Viscosity

-Moreover, Viscosity can run AppleScript or Batch/Vbs scripts before connect/on connect/on disconnect per tunnel.
+Moreover, Viscosity can run AppleScript or Batch/VBS scripts before connecting/on connect/on disconnect per tunnel.

-Thus, if you plan to go with Viscosity, take into account that there are significantly less VPN providers that accept Viscosity connections.
+Thus, if you plan to go with Viscosity, take into account that there are significantly fewer VPN providers that accept Viscosity connections.